 What is annatto, and is it safe?

 Annatto, a plant-based coloring agent derived from the seeds of the achiote tree, lends its distinctive yellow-orange hue to a variety of products, including cheese, butter, and sauces.
-With a rich history in traditional cooking, annatto is considered safe for consumption, unless you have allergies.
+With a rich history in traditional cooking, annatto is considered safe for consumption, unless you are allergic to it.
 Notably, annatto seeds contain antioxidants that safeguard your cells from damage, and some studies even suggest potential anti-inflammatory and blood sugar-regulating properties.
 Incorporating annatto into our products not only enhances their visual appeal but also aligns with our commitment to delivering safe and wholesome options.

 Our smoked Amish cheeses boast a distinct flavor, achieved through the addition of natural smoke essence.
 This essence, created by subjecting wood chips or sawdust to high temperatures, captures and condenses the savory smoke produced.
 Incorporating this smoky essence, in liquid or powder form, infuses the cheese with an enticing smokiness without subjecting it to actual flames.
 When you indulge in these cheeses, you're embarking on a journey of flavor, guided by the allure of smoky notes.